abrook7/ETL_Project/README.md

-# Cryptocurrency Data Pipeline with Docker Compose, PostgreSQL, Airflow, Terraform, AWS S3, and AWS Redshift
+# Cryptocurrency Data Pipeline with Docker Compose, PostgreSQL, Airflow, Terraform, AWS S3, AWS Redshift, and AWS Quicksight.

 ## Overview

-The goal of this project is to create an orchestrated ETL pipeline moving `Open, High, Low, Close, and Volume` (ohlcv) data.
+The goal of this project is to create an orchestrated ETL pipeline moving `Open, High, Low, Close, and Volume` [(ohlcv)](https://docs.coinapi.io/market-data/rest-api/ohlcv) data to cloud storage for analytics/business intelligence.
 This is done by using a local Airflow instance running in a docker-compose environment to orchestrate dags written in Python.
 These dags save data every 5 minutes to a local Postgres database, load csv files to S3 once a day, and then copies the csv file data into Redshift tables.
+Lastly the data is visualized in an AWS quicksight dashboard.

 ## Technologies being used: